"Children with Problematic Sexual Behavior: Who Are They and How Can We Help?"

 In addition to her clinical activities, Dr. Taylor is actively involved in multiple research projects focused on children and adolescents exhibiting problematic sexual behavior.
 Over the previous two years, she has contributed to numerous projects focused on the implementation of EBTs for children exhibiting problematic sexual behavior, adaptations of EBTs, youth engagement in electronic and online sexual behaviors (e.g., sexting, viewing online pornography), parenting practices, collaboration efforts across multiple professional systems (e.g., law enforcement, child welfare, mental health) who work with youth exhibiting PSB, and EBT adoption in community providers..

-This workshop is presented by the Nebraska Psychological Association in collaboration with the Alaska Psychological Association and a coalition of over 12 State, Provincial and Territorial Psychological Associations.
+This workshop is presented by the Nebraska Psychological Association in collaboration with the Oklahoma and New Hampshire Psychological Associations and a coalition of over 13 State, Provincial and Territorial Psychological Associations.

 Learning Objectives